arnauddhaene/time-tracker/README.md

 `conda create --name time-tracker python=3.6 --file requirements.txt`

-If you happen to add any packages, please update the requirements before committing.

-`conda list -e > requirements.txt`

 ### Fetch credentials from Google Developers Console

 Save as `personal-credentials.json` file in root directory.